orbitalquark/scintillua/README.md

 ## Requirements

-Scintillua only requires Scintilla 2.25 or greater.
+Scintillua only requires Scintilla 2.25 or greater (but less than 4.0).
 Lua and LPeg have been pre-compiled into the external lexer and you can download their source files using the links above should you choose to compile Scintillua directly into a Scintilla-based application.

 When used a Lua library, Scintillua requires Lua 5.1 or greater and [LPeg][] 0.12 or greater.